filipvrba/via/readme.md

 A *'via'* is command in terminal with helping start program.
 This application search all files with a *'.via'* ending suffix, in an directory tree hierarchy.
-This all files transformate to an *erb* form and saved them with a *'.erb'* ending suffix to new file.
+This all files transformate to an *erb* form and saved them with a *'.erb'* ending suffix to new files.

 **Start program:**
 ```bash